Editor’s note: This case study was originally published in June 2020. It has been updated for accuracy and to reflect modern practices.

-- Finding a receptive (cold) audience
+- A receptive (cold) audience

 The Ad Set

-When creating an Ad Set on Facebook it’s easy to get lost looking at all the potential options you can select.
+When creating an ad set on Facebook, it’s easy to get lost in all the options you can select.

-Ad Set Targeting
+The Ad Set Targeting

-For targeting, we started with an interest-based audience ad set that was closely related to the puzzles we were selling.
+For our audience targeting, we started with an interest-based audience ad set that was closely related to the puzzles we were selling.

 - Key page visitors